-This more ambitious sense of what the arts and humanities should aspire to and what they can achieve underscores Hulme's observation that the AH researcher's role is 'not simply to translate scientific knowledge into public meaning, as though science is the only source of primary knowledge' (Hulme, 2012: 178).
-Galvanized by such sentiments, researchers within AH who work on place, nature, landscape, environment and ecosystems (and largely without conscious reference to ecosystem services research) increasingly refer to themselves as operating within a nascent, outward looking AH area known as the 'environmental humanities'.
+This more ambitious sense of what the arts and humanities community should aspire to and what its researchers can achieve underscores Hulme's observation that the AH researcher's role is 'not simply to translate scientific knowledge into public meaning, as though science is the only source of primary knowledge' (Hulme, 2012: 178).
+Galvanized by such sentiments, researchers within AH who work on place, nature, landscape, environment and ecosystems increasingly refer to themselves as operating within a nascent, outward looking AH area known as the 'environmental humanities'.
+(It should be noted, however, that some AH scholars prefer the term 'Ecological Humanities' because substantial progress has already been made in various fields with the prefix of 'eco' - notably ecofeminism, ecolinguistics, ecopoetics, social ecology, political ecology and human ecology.
+Stibbe (2013) characterizes the Ecological Humanities as 'the study of the life-sustaining relationships of humans with other humans, other species and the physical environment'.
+It should also be noted that neither 'Ecological Humanities' nor 'Environmental Humanities' explicitly includes the Arts, though they usually does so by default.)